joshbegley/nyt-latest/previous.md

 **Kentucky quarterback Cutter Boley commits to Arizona State: Source**\
-`Boley, who was one of the top young quarterbacks in the SEC, will compete to replace Sam Leavitt as the Sun Devils starter.`\
+`Boley, who was one of the top young quarterbacks in the SEC, will compete to replace Sam Leavitt as the Sun Devils' starter.`\
 https://nytimes.com/athletic/6938644/2026/01/04/cutter-boley-kentucky-commits-arizona-state/

 **The New York Times in Print for Sunday, Jan.
 4, 2026**\